 Introduction

-1. Maximize Natural Light (Even Without Big Windows)
+1. Maximise Natural Light (Even Without Big Windows)

 2. Choose the Right Paint Colours for Airiness